‘Vanderpump Rules’ Star Lala Kent And Boyfriend Randall Emmett Prepare For ‘Lots Of Cuddling’ After Paris Trip

 “My Baby is finally home,” he wrote.
 “Time to watch Friends and lots of cuddling.”

-Kent and Emmett are currently doing work on the master suite of their Bel Air home and while Kent was away in Europe, Emmett shared a throwback photo of the two of them with interior designer and reality star Jeff Lewis, who worked with them on their kitchen and living area in 2018.
+Kent and Emmett are currently doing work on the master suite of their Bel Air home, and while Kent was away in Europe, Emmett shared a throwback photo of the two of them with interior designer and reality star Jeff Lewis, who worked with them on their kitchen and living area in 2018.
 He also said that “renovations suck” in the caption of the photo.

 While Kent and Emmett are planning to enjoy some down time with one another now that Kent is back home, they will soon be starting to plan the details of their April 2020 wedding, especially now that they’ve settled on a date and location for the upcoming nuptials.